Back to DIY Advice

 It is very important to move progressively and change the sandpaper grits smoothly and gradually.
-Every of the more coarser sandpaper grits are preparing the surface for the finer ones and this is why it is important to go as recommended by the professionals.
+Every of the coarser sandpaper grits is preparing the surface for the finer ones and this is why it is important to go as recommended by the professionals.
 Each step of the sanding process and each grit is important and essential, each grit contributes to the overall effect and results you are aiming towards.
 So make sure that you have an assort of grits and you use them gradually by leaving each one to do its job and contribute to the process.

 Sanding with the grain – what does that mean?